open-telemetry/opentelemetry-specification/specification/api-tracing.md

 ### Span operations

-With the exception of the method to retrieve the `Span`'s `SpanContext` and recording status, none of the below may be called after the `Span` is finished.
+With the exception of the method to retrieve the `Span`'s `SpanContext` and recording status, the following operations MUST NOT be called after the `Span` is finished.

 #### Get Context

 The Span interface MUST provide:
 - An API that returns the `SpanContext` for the given `Span`.
-The returned value may be used even after the `Span` is finished.
+The returned value MAY be used even after the `Span` is finished.
 The returned value MUST be the same for the entire Span lifetime.
 This MAY be called `GetContext`.

 #### IsRecording

 Returns the flag whether this span will be recorded.

-There should be no parameter.
+There SHOULD be no parameter.

 Returns true if this `Span` is active and recording information like events with the `AddEvent` operation and attributes using `SetAttributes`.